 Some map layers are time enabled; they contain spatial datasets that have different information for the same location at different times.
 If a map contains time-enabled layers, it is time-aware, and the display can be configured to show the data during a specific period of time or to animate the data over time.
 Time animation can be enabled in Map Viewer Classic for feature layers (hosted and ArcGIS Server feature layers), map image layers, and imagery layers, provided the layers are configured to support time animation.

 Verify a layer contains time data

-You can find out if a layer in the map is time enabled by referring to the REST endpoint.
+You can find out whether a layer in the map is time enabled by referring to the REST endpoint.